-To celebrate 50 years of weaving peace throughout our PCUSA grassroots network, we welcome video contributions from our local groups, high school and college chapters, religious communities, Catholic Worker Houses, and state chapters!
-For this project, which is due February 28, 2022, you can send in video, paragraph, and/or photos:
+To celebrate 50 years of weaving peace throughout our PCUSA grassroots network, we welcomed video contributions from our local groups, high school and college chapters, religious communities, Catholic Worker Houses, and state chapters!

 - What do you want the PCUSA family to know about your local group?